Following completion of this chapter, the student will be able to:

 The difference between high potential and low potential is potential difference.
 Electrons tend to flow from areas of higher concentration to areas of lower concentration.
 A potential difference must exist if there is to be any movement of electrons.

 Electrons are particles of matter possessing a negative charge and very small mass.
 The net movement of electrons is referred to as an electrical current.
 The movement or flow of these electrons will always go from a higher potential to a lower potential.2 An electrical force is oriented only in the direction of the applied force.
-This flow of electrons may be likened ...
+This flow of electrons may be likened to a domino ...